-Early on, cervical changes don't cause symptoms.
-Often the only way to know you have cervical changes is to do a Pap test.
+A pap test looks for early signs of cancer in your cervix.
+Early changes in cervical cells don't cause symptoms.
+Often the only way to find them is with a Pap test.
 A Pap test can find these problems early, when they are easier to treat.
 Pap tests can also find some infections of the cervix and vagina.

 What is a Pap test?

 A Pap test is a procedure that helps find changes in the cervix that may lead to cancer.
 The cervix is the part of the uterus that opens into the vagina.
 For this test, a small sample of cells is taken from the cervix.
 This is done in your healthcare provider’s office.
 The cells are then examined in a lab.
 A Pap test is a safe procedure.
 It takes just a few minutes and causes little or no discomfort.

 The HPV connection

 Human papillomavirus (HPV) is a group of viruses that spread through skin contact and sex.
 Some types cause cell changes (dysplasia) in the cervix that can lead to cancer.
 In fact, HPV infection is the biggest risk factor for cervical cancer.
 Healthcare providers can now test for HPV.
 Testing for HPV is often done with the Pap test.
 That’s why it’s important to have Pap tests as advised by your healthcare provider.
 This helps ensure that any abnormal cells will be found.
 They can be treated before they become cancer.

 Who should have a Pap test and HPV test?